This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Identifying business roles and personas, whether FinOps related or adjacent, who need to be involved or informed about cloud cost anomalies

-All information contained in this document has been created by FinOps Foundation Community members and it’s based on first-hand experiences.
+All information contained in this document has been created by FinOps Foundation Community members and based on first-hand experiences.
 The team expects this documentation and information to expand and deepen as it is presented to the wider community for feedback and improvements.

 Cloud cost anomaly definition